Auto Invalidate

 alova.Get('/todo/1', {

-// Match all instances whose method instance name starts with prefix
+// Match all instances of method instance name starting with prefix

 hitSource: /^prefix/